-The large pupil zone imaging method enables the measurement of wide area refraction of up to 6 mm diameter and can indicate the difference between wide area refraction and the central area refraction of up to 3.5 mm diameter.
+Large pupil zone imaging method The large pupil zone imaging method enables the measurement of wide area refraction of up to 6 mm diameter and can indicate the difference between the wide area refraction and central area refraction of up to 3.5 mm diameter.

 The ARK-1s provides visual acuity (VA) measurement.
-A glare source is projected beside the chart and the glare VA can be measured.
+A glare source is illuminated beside the chart and the glare VA can be measured.

 Objective measurement of accommodation is performed with patient's focusing on a target which moves from distance to near.